kevtan/vscode/README.md

 ## Navigation

+This section encompasses both navigation of your codebase and the Visual Studio Code IDE.
+First, we discuss some ways you can use to effectively navigate your codebase.
+Note that these are features that a _language server_ will provide; if you either don't have a language server running or the programming language you're using doesn't have a supported language server, these features will not be available to you.

 - Go to Definition (⌥F): Jump to the definition of a symbol.
 - Go to Declaration:

+There are a total of 5 distinct sections of the Visual Studio Code IDE UI.
+Some of the sections are always visible while others can be toggled between being visible and invisible.
+These sections are listed below.
+The names I've given them are not standard and loosely derived from the image [here](https://code.visualstudio.com/docs/getstarted/userinterface).

+1. Activity Bar
+2. Extended Activity Bar
+3. Editor Groups
+4. Panel
+5. Status Bar

+The following two commands allow you to move through these sections like a breeze.

+- View: Focus Next Part (F6) - Cycle through the sections clockwise.
+- View: Focus Preview Part (⇧F6) - Cycle through the sections counterclockwise.

 ## Languages